hoodiehq/hood.ie/README.md

 ## Getting started

+You need node.js, [npm](https://npmjs.org/), ruby and [bundler](http://bundler.io/) installed.
 To get started check out the recent version and type `npm install`.
-The default task (just type `grunt`) will fire up a local server at `localhost:1337` with livereload and dev Sass compiling (including sourcemap and nested output).
+The default task (just type `npm run dev`) will fire up a local server at `localhost:1337` with livereload and dev Sass compiling (including sourcemap and nested output).

 This doesn't serve the actual jekyll page, though.
-To do that, run `jekyll serve --watch --drafts` as well, which will run the full page at `localhost:4000`, using the styles from the grunt task.
-You may need to `gem install jekyll-redirect-from` beforehand.
+To do that, run `npm run serve` as well, which will run the full page at `localhost:4000`, using the styles from the dev task.

-There's also a production task ('grunt build') which at this point just spits out a compressed CSS file, without sourcemap in a dedicated folder(css/build).
+There's also a production task (`npm run build`) which at this point just spits out a compressed CSS file, without sourcemap in a dedicated folder(css/build).

+Run `npm run` to see a list of available tasks.

 ## FE structure overview